 2. Propagation conditions are set according to Annex B clause B.0.

 3. There is one NB-IoT cell specified in the test.
 Ncell 1 is the cell used for registration with the power level set according to Annex C.0 and C.1 for this test.

+4. UE location according to TS 36.508 [12] clause 8.4.6.1 is provided to the UE through any preconfigured means.

+5. Test equipment shall emulate the signal with doppler and delay according to ephemeris defined in TS 36.508 [12] clause 8.4.6.2.1 depending on the type of satellite under test.
+Test system shall send same SIB31-NB information during the duration of the test as defined in TS 36.508 [12] clause 8.4.6.3.1.

+6. Deactivate UE prediction of satellite trajectory through any preconfigured means.